first5455/vibe-tournament-organization/README.md

 > This project was made by **Google Antigravity** using **AI Vibe Coding** with **Gemini 3 Pro** + **Claude 4.5**.

+> NOTE: This Project is use for fun.
+Don't expected for any updated and many bugs

 ## 🛠️ Tech Stack

 ### Backend